Senator Joann Ginal was voted to fill the vacancy seat for Senate District 14, representing Fort Collins in December of 2018

-Joann was raised in a working-class family.
-Her father served in the Navy in World War II and was a police officer for more than 25 years.
-Her mother stayed at home, raising three children and was a dedicated community volunteer.
-Joann’s parents taught her the values of honesty, hard work, and the importance of giving back.
+Rep. Ginal was raised in a working-class family, in Manchester, N.H.
+Her father was a police officer and her mother stayed at home, raised three children, and was a dedicated community volunteer.
+Her parents taught her the values of honesty, hard work, and the importance of giving back to the community.

 In her spare time, Rep. Ginal loves being outdoors.
 Her favorite activities are hiking and slot canyoneering in Utah and Arizona.
 She has trekked for many weeks at a time in the U.S., Africa, Middle East, Europe, Asia and South America.
 Other activities include skiing, paddle boarding, riding her motorcycle and collecting vintage maps and books.